 - It helps when you're depressed or anxious.
 Walking releases chemicals in your body which make you feel good and reduces the immune system chemicals that may worsen your depression.

 - Lastly, but certainly not least; it helps to prevent diseases.
 In the video, the specialists say that it helps people with dementia.
-In addition to that scientist now believe that being physically active (in general) could reduce the risk of dementia.
+In addition, scientist now believe that being physically active (in general) could reduce the risk of dementia.

-Another important benefit of walking on a treadmill is the fact that it helps you to lose weight.
+Another important benefit is the fact that it helps you to lose weight.
 According to the Mayo Foundation for Medical Education and Research (MFMER), at a walking speed of 3.5 Miles Per Hour, a 200-pound person burns about 391 calories per hour.

-Of course, you may say; “Well, these are benefits from walking in general, so I could benefit from them even when I’m walking outside.”
+Of course, you may say; “Well, these are benefits for regular walkers in general, so I could benefit from them even when I’m walking outside.”

 You are 100 percent right.
 If you would just go out for a walk, you could experience these benefits as well.
 However, a treadmill can be a great alternative to walking outside, especially when the weather conditions are bad.

-What is the best shoe for walking on a treadmill?
+What is the best shoe for walkers (on a treadmill)

-Walking on a treadmill may require different shoes than running.
-Aspects of a good shoe for walking on a treadmill are;
+Walking requires different shoes than those intended for running.
+Aspects of a good shoe for walkers are;

 - Cushioning; they should provide enough comfort to minimize the pressure on your joints.